 6. A good book

-I have started and finished a book on one flight before.
+I have started and finished a book on a single flight before.
 There’s nothing like getting fully immersed in a gripping story to make time fly.
 And let’s face it, the sooner we are off the plane, the better, so we want time to fly.
 I don’t always feel like reading, but it’s great to have the option to, especially if you’ve seen all the movies on the entertainment system (or if they are just rubbish).

 Especially good for the long haul trip home – it’s great to download my photos from my memory cards, edit the ones I like, save them into albums, relive those moments of travel joy.
 All whilst being stabilised on my beanbag neck pillow as I listen to my favourite tunes through my noise-cancelling headphones.